thatskriptkid/Userspace/README.md

-All code is licensed under WTFPL (You just DO WHAT THE FUCK YOU WANT TO)
+All code is licensed under WTFPL.
+You can even assign authorship to yourself.

 Algorithms - contains varios algorithm realization